patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

     } else {
       // If no keys are pressed, the player keeps still _player!.setVelocityX(0);
-      // Only show the idle animation if the player is footed
-      // If this is not included, the player would look idle while jumping }
+    }

     // Player can jump while walking any direction by pressing the space bar